jamescoxon/RetroXRBWallet/README.md

 * You can copy from the wallet by holding down your OSes modifier key, OS X its *fn*, and selecting the address
 * Currently you only have a single address
 * Your setting are in config.ini
+* Your wallet seed is kept encoded with a password in the seed.txt file
 * The lite wallet does all the signing itself so doesnt pass you wallet seed or private keys to the server/network
+* To view the QR code you will need to enlarge your terminal window